It’s All About: Dysbiosis vs Symbiosis

-On average, humans swallow over a trillion microbes per day (bacteria, fungus, or virus), the gut’s job is to keep it out of your bloodstream, and keep it from getting too comfortable.
+On average, humans swallow over a trillion microbes per day (bacteria, fungus, or virus).
+Your gut’s job is to keep them out of your bloodstream, and keep them from becoming too comfortable while in the intestines.

-How does the gut remain hostile to microbes — and prevent them from growing too much?
-Enzymes, acids, and a healthy mucosal barrier.
+How does the gut become hostile to microbes — and prevent them from growing too much?
+Enzymes, acids, and a healthy mucosal barrier (or lining).
 The mucosal barrier is quite literally — in scientific terminology — a slime.

 Good Microbes Improve Hostility

-The gut lets good things into the bloodstream (food) and stops the bad things from entering (microbes).
+The gut lets good things into the bloodstream (food) and stops the bad things from entering (all microbes are stopped).

-Microbes swimming in the bloodstream is, generally, a very, very bad thing.
-It’s an infection, and will cause lots of inflammation.
+Microbes entering in the bloodstream is a very, very bad thing — an infection!
+This will cause lots of inflammation.
 A leaky gut can allow microbes into the gut, causing chronic immune reactions after meals.

 This is why about 70% of the body’s immune cells are located in the gut — designed to keep all those microbes (healthy ones and pathogens, alike) out of the bloodstream, and inside the gut, where they can be handled.